TOGETHER WE CAN BUILD OPPORTUNITIES AND STRENGTHEN VERMONT

 As a farmer I feel the impacts of climate change each season.
 We must continue to invest in renewables and reduce our fossil energy use, do even more to clean up our rivers and lakes, and divest our state funds from the fossil fuel industry.

 The current property tax structure is regressive and gives the wealthy a tax break.
 We need to ease property tax burdens so Vermonters can use more of their hard-earned money to meet basic needs.
-This session, I’ve supported a bill that proposes lowering property tax rates for households earning less than $200,000.
-We passed legislation that includes modeling this reform in time for the 2017 session.
-This should bring us one step closer to a fairer tax system that works for all Vermonters, not just those on top.

 Cannabis Reform & Drug Policy

-I was a leader of Vermont’s Medical Marijuana bill and have sponsored legislation for full legalization, regulation and taxation for responsible adult use.
+David was a leader of Vermont’s Medical Marijuana bill and has sponsored legislation for full legalization, regulation, and taxation for responsible adult use.
 It is time to recognize that the war on drugs has failed and take a smarter approach to regulating controlled substances.
 Taking cannabis off the streets and moving it to a regulated setting where laws and age limits are enforced will make our communities safer.
 Additionally, our drug policies should focus more on human health and studying the causes of addiction.
 If we focus our resources on health, education, job opportunities, and improving quality of life, we will reduce crime and fewer people will turn to drugs.

 End of Life Choices